sumsted/pyssml/README.md

 PySSML is an SSML generator for Amazon Alexa inspired by and based on https://github.com/mandnyc/ssml-builder.

-A sample Alexa skill may be found here (todo).
+A sample Alexa skill may be found here https://github.com/sumsted/alexa_pyssml.

 ## Installation